 In 1950, Maria Telkes, a researcher, and Eleanor Raymond, an architect, presented their idea called the Dover House, a house that was completely heated by the sun.
 A similar house had been built a few years earlier, but it was heated only during sunny days.
 Telkes solved this problem by using the sodium salt of sulfuric acid, which effectively saved heat energy from sunlight.
 A solar house looked like an ordinary building, except for the metal and glass panels behind the windows that absorbed sun energy and directed it into storage containers integrated into the walls.
 These containers were filled with the sodium salt mentioned earlier, so it stored warmth in sunny weather and gave it away in cool weather.
 The Dover House was an innovative house, and it worked successfully for two and half years, until corrosion processes destroyed the storing containers.
 Short-term, this experiment failed, but these creative women made a huge step towards a future totally sun-heated house.

 In the early 1800s, Tabitha Babbitt, who was a member of the religious community of Shakers, had noticed that pit saws used in her community to cut wood, were not effective and needed improvements.
 A two-handle pit saw cut wood when two men moved it back and forth.
 However, the back movement wasn’t productive, so men were wasting their energy.
 Tabitha got an idea to increase saw productivity.
 She constructed a model which consisted of a circular blade and a spinning wheel.
-This device was powered by a wheel pedal.
+This device was powered by a wheel pedal and is now known as a circular saw.
 This made the work of cutting wood much easier and more effective.
 In accordance with her religious views, she never patented her creation and shared it for free.